We are welcoming guest post submissions on the topic of The Top 10 Things Made in My Home State. Contact us for submission guidelines.

 In case you didn’t know it, PA is unofficially known as a “snack capital of the world”.
 It was so hard to not make this a yummy food-only list.
 But that wouldn’t be fair to our non-food producing companies.
 So in no particular order I present to you the top 10 things that are yummy, useful, or fun AND made right here in Pennsylvania!

-K’NEX – If you haven’t played with K’NEX before you are missing out.
+If you haven’t played with K’NEX before you are missing out.
 They are the fun construction sets that come to life with movement.
 Invented in 1990 and based in Hatfield, PA.
 All their bricks, rods, and connectors are made in Hatfield too – check out the video on this page that describes their green manufacturing initiatives.
 One word of caution: if you are diehard Made-in-USA only person, read each set before you buy as some none-standard parts are made overseas.
 Honestly, that won’t stop me from supporting this local company!
+Read why our Family Living Editor and her kids LOVE K’NEX building toys in this article.

-Kepner Scott shoes - This little known company is the oldest children’s shoe manufacturer in the country.
-Founded in 1888, Kepner is still making children’s shoes in Orwigsburg, PA.
+This little known company is the oldest children’s shoe manufacturer in the country.
+Founded in 1888, Kepner Scott is still making children’s shoes in Orwigsburg, PA.
 They take pride in offering “healthy shoes” for children and one thing you might appreciate is that they really believe in proper fit.
 Unlike many manufacturers today they haven’t eliminated widths and sizes for economy.
 Plus, their shoes are classic and cute!

 So that’s it, 10 great products made in Pennsylvania.
 But before I go I want to give a huge crunchy honorable mention to the chip & pretzel makers in PA: Herrs, Utz, Martins, and Snyders among others.